CreadDiscans/ServiceDesigner/TUTORIAL.md

 > * #### Render React Native at the App
 > ![RenderReactNative](./asset/img/renderReactNative.gif)
 > * They are the result screens after rendering the project components that are extending design component.
-> * You can create or call the functions freely, just like call alert function at _componentDidMount()_ in above examples.
+> * You can create or call the functions freely, just like calling alert function at _componentDidMount()_ at the above examples.
 > * It's really simple!
 Just extend design component at your project and use it.

 ### 2. _Handle Function_
-> * Add element like _Button_, _TextInput_, _TouchableOpacity_ or whatever occurs event in your project would be pretty picky.
+> * Add element like _Button_, _TextInput_, _TouchableOpacity_ or whatever occurs would be pretty picky.
 > * Because you have to add property which has _Function_ as type's value to handle those elements' event.
 > * If you don't handle and just ignore them, nothing will happen.
-> * Click or press the button, fill out the textinput, or do whatever, **NOTHING WILL HAPPEN**.
+> * Click or press the button, fill out the textinput or do whatever, **NOTHING WILL HAPPEN**.
-> * So if you want to make your project working perfectly, you have to learn about handling function.
+> * So to make your project working perfectly, you have to learn about handling function.
 > #### 1. _Add Function Property_
 >> ![AddFunctionProperty](./asset/img/addFunctionProperty.gif)
 >> * As this example, you have to add Name and Function Property at the first step.